jrahmatzadeh/just-perfection/CONTRIBUTING.md

 - SVG and Image files should be released under GPLv3 license.

 - Overriding GNOME Shell theme is accepted and your style should be applied when the parent has *just-perfection* class in it (or starts with *just-perfection-*).
-But avoid styling top panel.

-- All *ui* files should be inside *ui* folder.
+- All *ui* files should be inside *src/data/ui* folder.

-- All changes related to the GNOME Shell should pass through API (lib/API.js).
+- All changes related to the GNOME Shell should pass through API (`lib/API.js`).
 Also API acts as compatibility layer.

 ## Translation